Sweet Victory: Burns' 33 Kills Helps Clarion Reach PIAA Class A Championship Match for Second Straight Year

 “Yeah,” Burns said, laughing.
 “I guess I did.”

 No belly ache for Burns, though, after all those sweets.
-Instead, it was just smiles and hugs as defending state champ Clarion rans its winning streak to 44 matches with yet another sweep.
+Instead, it was just smiles and hugs as defending state champ Clarion ran its winning streak to 44 matches with yet another sweep.

 The Bobcats (20-0) haven’t lost a set since September.